• Skip to primary navigation

 • Parsley - can use fresh chopped or dried.
 It is a garnish and only adds a slight amount of flavor - very slight.

-Once they have cooled completely, peel and cut them into bite sized cubes.
+After boiling them, remove from the water and allow them to cool down before removing the skin and cutting them.
+Once they have cooled completely, peel and cut them into bite sized pieces.

 Frequently asked questions